Most Belarus potash exports not affected by EU sanctions - analysts

 The ban on transit of production by state-run potash miner Belaruskali through the EU increases transportation costs, but this accounts for less than 10% of the current price, VTB Capital added.

-BPC, Belaruskali’s export arm, whose supplies account for 20% of global potash trade, competes with Canada’s Nutrien and Mosaic among others.
+BPC, Belaruskali's export arm, whose supplies account for 20% of global potash trade, competes with Canada's Nutrien (NTR.TO) and Mosaic (MOS.N) among others.

 "Every type of product is important to us, irrespective of the volumes supplied," BPC said on Friday about the EU's sanctions list, without providing details.